-- predict "hot spots" in the molecule to help chemists focus their design of compounds to reduce CYP and FMO3 mediated metabolism.
+- predict "hot spots" in the molecule to help chemists focus their design of compounds to optimize CYP, FMO3, and AOX1 mediated metabolism.

 - suggest the regions that contribute most towards each "hot spot", providing additional derivation sites for chemists to design new stable compounds.